A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Experimental results

-In order to evaluate the performance of the proposed methodology, each dataset is randomly split into training set and testing set, with a proportion of 75\%-25\% of the total number of observations.
-The partition is performed according to the \emph{proportional random sampling} strategy (\cite{ChenTseYu2001}), implying that the original class balance in the entire dataset is maintained both in the training and in the testing set.
-In order to avoid imbalances among the orders of magnitude of the features, before the training phase each dataset is linearly scaled into the unit interval $[0,1]$.
+To assess the performance of the proposed methodology, each dataset was randomly divided into training and testing sets, with a proportion 75\%-25\% of the total number of observations.
+The partition follows the \emph{proportional random sampling} strategy (see \cite{ChenTseYu2001}), thereby preserving the original class distribution both in the training and in the testing set.
+To avoid imbalances among the orders of magnitude of the features, each dataset was linearly scaled into the $n$-dimensional hypercube $[0,1]^n$.
+For kernel-based classifiers, we considered five polynomial kernels (homogeneous quadratic and cubic; inhomogeneous linear, quadratic and cubic) as well as the Gaussian kernel (see Table \ref{tab_kernels}).